Certification & Approvals

-State government regulations require anyone planning to commence building work to first obtain a building permit.
-Work includes renovations, alterations or additions, construction of retaining walls, carports and swimming pools.
+State government regulations require anyone planning to commence building work to first obtain a development approval.

 Building certifiers are responsible for assessing whether proposed building work complies with all relevant provisions of the Building Act and associated standards.
-The building certifier who issues the building permit must also carry out inspections to determine if the building work complies with the approval.
+The building certifier who issues the development approval must also carry out inspections to determine if the building work complies with the approval.

 Building certifiers can provide general advice about compliance of building work with the legislation.
 They are not permitted to design the building or carry out any of the work.
 Appropriate design professionals can provide specialist advice on building applications.

-Most types of building work requires a building approval.
-You can obtain a building approval and general information from a private building certifier.
+Most types of building work require a development approval.
+You can obtain a development approval and general information from a private building certifier.

 - How to obtain a development approval,